Q. When is your deadline?

 We require in-person interviews during the application process, so if you are invited for an interview, you will have the opportunity to meet with current students, speak with admissions representatives, and tour the facilities at that time.

 Q. How do I learn more about a medical school if I'm not able to visit before applying?

 A. Make contact with the premedical advisor(s) on your campus.
 They have a wealth of information about various medical schools and can often put you in touch with an alumni network of graduates from your college who are now in medical school and have offered to speak to you about their experiences.

-Subscribe to or purchase the AAMC Medical School Admissions Requirements Guidebook.
-This book has a description of each AAMC Medical School and contains information about their educational goals, resources available, student life, and requirements for admission.
+Subscribe to the AAMC Medical School Admissions Requirements (MSAR).
+This book has a description of each AAMC-affiliated medical school and contains information about their educational goals, resources available, student life, and requirements for admission.
 Your premedical advisor may have a copy of this book for you to borrow, or you may subscribe online by visiting the AAMC website.